microsoft/waf-adoption-strategy-sample/README.md

 It would be recommended that WARA is conducted occasionally for a few selected applications as a third-party conducted quality check.
 The WARA is not meant to be conducted for every application in the application portfolio.

+#### 6) Azure Proactive Resiliency Library

+The [Azure Proactive Resiliency Library](https://azure.github.io/Azure-Proactive-Resiliency-Library-v2/welcome/) is a resource designed to help organizations improve the resiliency of their Azure cloud solutions.
+It provides a collection of best practices, tools, and guidance to proactively identify and mitigate potential risks to system reliability.
+The library focuses on ensuring that Azure workloads are resilient, recoverable, and aligned with industry standards for reliability.
+The library contains scripts capable assessing compliance of deployed with WAF Reliability [service guides](https://learn.microsoft.com/azure/well-architected/service-guides/?product=popular) which can be integrated into quality automation set of actions within Application / Infrastructure delivery lifecycle (e.g. within CI/CD pipeline)

 #### 6) DevOps CI/CD Pipeline

 CI/CD Pipeline's role would be to codify the process and act as an overall orchestrator of the multiple WAF adoption solutions.
 WAF may be simply a manual quality gate (check) in the pipeline.